DefaultGen/okaygamelists/README.md

 ### Retitled Games

 Many games have been retitled in their lifespan.
-For example Stadium Events was renamed World Class Track Meet and ESPN Extreme Games was renamed 1Xtreme.
+For example, Stadium Events was re-released as World Class Track Meet after a publisher change.
+ESPN Extreme Games was renamed 1Xtreme for the Greatest Hits release after losing the ESPN license.
 These lists include the first title as the canonical title.
 The lists do **not** include both titles as separate entries if they are substantially the same game.
 A different title screen is not a different game.
 Retitled games will be noted below the lists so you can make your own distinction.